DEQrmichie/heatsource-9/README.md

 Roadmap for this version
 - Make the windows run scripts into executables.
 - Develop routines to convert heatsource v8 inputs to v9 csv format using pandas/xlrd package.
-- Switch outputs from txt to csv and write using pandas instead.
 - Implement a stop button possibly using methods from pygame or pykeylogger packages.
 - Fix/look into the Krieter bug.
 - Reformulate Muskingum calcs using updated methods such as Moramarco et al 2006.
 - Update the user manual.
 - Check elevation is a number.
 - General improvement to the QA/QC of certain inputs (see commented lines in CSVinterface).
-- More user control of light extinction coefficients/density parameter, plus integrate more recent formulations for beer's law.
-Proposal to use LAI/PAI (simple change).
 - Register heatsource with pypi so it can be automatically downloaded and installed via python package managers (pip/easy_install).
 - Make a heatsource package mpkg installer for mac.
 - Decide if cloudiness is a required input for solar runs.

 Future Roadmap
 - Allow variable timeseries input and utilize pandas interpolation methods.